-- 4. Guide the patient to sit in the center of the equipment and maintain the position described below. - Hold the handle firmly. - Make sure the patient's chest is in contact with the equipment. - Keep both shoulders parallel. - Straighten the patient's cervical spine and sit still. - Let the patient bite the Bite along its grooves with his/her front teeth.
+- Adjust the instrument to the patient's sitting height using the Column UP/DOWN on the Handle frame or the optional UP/DOWN switch while the patient holds the handle. - 6.
+Close contact patient's chest to the handle frame. - 7.
+Maintain the position described below. - · Hold the handle firmly. - Make sure the patient's chest is in contact with the equipment. - Keep both shoulders parallel. - Straighten the patient's cervical spine and sit still. - Let the patient bite the Bite along its grooves with his/her front teeth. - 8.
+Let the patient maintain the position described below.